 4.33.
-The purpose of the ISP is to prevent Network Licensees from incurring costs in developing Projects which are not eligible to receive funding through the NIC.
-A further objective of the ISP is to provide an early indication of the Projects being developed and to allow both Network Licensees and Ofgem to plan accordingly.
-If Network Licensees can change their Projects substantially between the ISP and Full Submission, then the purpose of the ISP will be defeated.
+The purpose of ISP is to prevent Network Licensees incurring costs developing Projects which are not eligible to receive funding through the NIC.
+A further objective of ISP is to provide an early indication of the Projects being developed and to allow both Network Licensees and Ofgem to plan accordingly.
+If Network Licensees can change their Projects substantially between ISP and Full Submission, then the purpose of the ISP will be defeated.